Environmental law and practice in Australia: overview

 Otherwise allowing or causing waste to be placed in a position whereby it would likely result in pollution.

 The Western Australian Marine (Sea Dumping) Act 1981 (WA) makes it an offence to dump waste or any other matter into coastal waters without a permit.
+The Commonwealth Environment Protection (Sea Dumping) Act 1981 (Cth) deals with the loading and dumping of waste at sea and applies to all vessels, aircraft and platforms in Australian waters and to all Australian vessels and aircrafts in any part of the sea.

 There are no financial criteria for operators of waste disposal sites.
 However, other means of ensuring financial competence of operators are adopted, such as landfill levies payable by waste disposal site operators and financial assurances.

-Waste is classified into several classes, which in turn dictate the conditions and requirements for its disposal.
+In all jurisdictions, waste is classified into several classes, which in turn dictate the conditions and requirements for its disposal.

 An Australia-wide ban on the importation, manufacture and use of all forms of asbestos and asbestos containing products has been in place since 2003.
 It does not apply to asbestos products already in place.